Root Canal Treatment Goodlettsville

 While everyone bounces back a little bit differently, most patients will be able to go back to work as soon as the day after their procedure.
 You might be a little bit tender for a few days, but if you take either prescribed or OTC pain medicine as directed you should feel comfortable enough to go back to normal.

 The only exception is if your work involves heavy physical labor.
 Exercise can potentially draw blood flow away from the mouth and delay healing, so it’s a good idea to get some rest for a few days after the procedure.
-That being the case, you may want to take the next two or three days off of work.
+That being the case, you may want to take the next two or three days off work.

 Can I Eat Before a Root Canal?

-Eating isn’t inherently a problem when it comes to root canal treatment, so in many cases you should be able to eat beforehand.
+Eating isn’t inherently a problem when it comes to root canal treatment, so in many cases, you should be able to eat beforehand.
 This can even be ideal, as your mouth will likely still be numb after the procedure is complete and will make it difficult to eat.

 However, if you’re being sedated for the procedure, you may need to fast for a few hours to reduce your risk of nausea after the procedure.
 You should also abstain from drinking alcohol for 24 hours beforehand, as it may interfere with the anesthetic used for the treatment.